 What is the Home Owner Grant and am I eligible?

 The Home Owner Grant is provided by the British Columbia Government to owners who occupy their residential property.
 The grant must be claimed each year if the property owner is eligible.
-Your annual Tax Notice has the Home Owner Grant Application form attached.
-The grant cannot be claimed on vacant land or when the property is registered to a company.
+To apply for your Home Owner Grant, go to http://www.gov.bc.ca/homeownergrant

 If I live in a home for part of the year, can I claim part of the Home Owners Grant?